 And so it happened that the imperial council of our almost endless empire resolved to admit females to the foremost scholarly institution in the Orient, and made me responsible, on the unstated though still tacitly assumed pain of beheading, for ensuring that new students who’d hitherto no educational attainment beyond the barest rudiments of reading and writing, and on rare occasion a few elementary principles of belly-dancing, outperformed their male counterparts in the maths and sciences within their first season whilst also participating in my sex-work-study program for early repayment of their student loans.
 It was, of course, the kind of task no good vizier could ever accomplish.
 Yet though my eyes began to oscillate slightly as I weighed the nearly insurmountable difficulties, it was a task, I tried to reassure myself, not strictly impossible for an evil vizier of both preternatural cunning and extensive prior experience in the sex-slave industry.

-I understood little of the succeeding discussion, which revolved around scarcely believable reports of heretics in a remote province agitating, it was said by the visiting bey, for the collective ownership of women—a notion so firmly against common sense and so inimical to productive business that I paid it no mind at the time, and instead my thought-worms configured and reconfigured themselves in a frenzy of evil scheming inspired by the challenge ahead, which continued even after the council concluded.
-Thanks to the meditative effect of this intensive scheming I was able to dampen the googling that afflicts me in moments of tension, and the violently red bile my liver had produced when the Recorder of Records tossed me under the caravan to pass the moneylender's student-loan expansion plan faded to the paler shade of bricks worn by sun and sand, so that I could tip my turban toward him on the way out the gold-framed double doors, and even bear the agha's parting grin, with no marked shift in my hepatic palette.
+I understood little of the succeeding discussion, which revolved around scarcely believable reports of heretics in a remote province agitating, it was said by the visiting bey, for the collective ownership of women—a notion so firmly against common sense and so inimical to productive business that I paid it no mind, and instead my thought-worms configured and reconfigured themselves in a frenzy of evil scheming inspired by the challenge ahead, which continued even after the council concluded.
+Thanks to the meditative effect of this intensive scheming I was able to dampen the googling that afflicts me in moments of tension, and the violently red bile my liver had produced when the Recorder of Records tossed me under the caravan to pass the moneylender’s student-loan expansion plan faded to the paler shade of bricks worn by sun and sand, so that I could tip my turban toward him on the way out the gold-framed double doors, and even bear the agha’s parting grin, with no marked shift in my hepatic palette.
 As first sessions under the dome go, mine had been an impressive, or at least unique showing, and it must have been clear to all present that a new force had entered the grand stage of imperial politics—albeit one whose head and body might soon leave that stage at slightly different times.

 I decided a brief detour on the way back to my shoppe would settle my wits, so after a few more formulaic farewells, I left the Peerless Portal on foot for a quarter I’d rarely cause to visit.

 Near the banks of the river north of the palace lay the old neighborhood of grandiose riads that had once housed our foremost pashas, viziers, and merchants, as well as visiting foreign dignitaries.
 Some years ago, well before I was born, an exceptionally heavy flood season had inundated its streets and sped the departure of its wealthiest residents for more modern homes on higher ground elsewhere in the city, and as such neither the land value nor the maintenance standards still lived up to the magnificence of the architecture.
-Today they were inhabited by creative artisans and demimondaines inclined toward luxuries beyond their means; and inside the plain exteriors so common in our capital they retained all the decadent beauty of an aging odalisque, whose thick kohl enhances undeniable charms without any longer concealing the fissures around her eyes.
+Today they were inhabited by artists and demimondaines inclined toward luxuries beyond their means; and inside the plain exteriors so common in our capital they retained all the decadent beauty of an aging odalisque, whose thick kohl enhances undeniable charms without any longer concealing the fissures around her eyes.

-My detour had not been chosen at random, but at the instigation of odd rumors that had filtered through the bazaar until, on a quiet afternoon when I stood outside supervising the installation of the Luxury Odalisque Shoppe's new marquee, the sash-seller had stopped by to share them with me.
-Word was that a wealthy harlot, or starlet, or an ifrita or djinn if the crowd was to be believed, had taken residence in the abandoned riad on Old Lapis Row (so the quarter was called, though it was not confined to a single road), and those who'd seen her enter and exit swore she wore a face as pale as the ghosts who'd long been known to live within, including strange violet undertones that confirmed her unnatural origin.
+My detour had not been chosen at random, but at the instigation of odd rumors that had filtered through the bazaar until, on a quiet afternoon when I’d stood outside supervising the installation of the Luxury Odalisque Shoppe’s new marquee, the sash-seller had stopped by to share them with me.
+Word was that a wealthy harlot, or starlet, or an ifrita or djinn if the crowd was to be believed, had taken residence in the abandoned riad on Old Lapis Row (so the quarter was called, though it was not confined to a single road), and those who’d seen her enter and exit swore she wore a face as pale as the ghosts who’d long been known to live within, including strange violet undertones that confirmed her unnatural origin.
 It was a rumor to which all lent ear but few credence, for the witnessing homeowners from the neighborhood in question were known to be of a sort whose admittedly respectable incomes were ill matched to their respectability, and in many cases the product of self-marketing exaggerations considered excessive even by the lax standards current in the bazaar.
 Nevertheless, the peculiar details of this rumor had lodged in my skull and niggled me to investigate their veracity, as the resemblance to my vanished beautiful assistant, while by no means definitive and likely quite accidental, was not one I could readily shake off.

 When I arrived at my destination I found it unlike the other riads in the quarter.
 Its plastered facade was cracking and crumbling back to brick, and its heavy door was not merely marked, like its neighbors, by an accumulation of scars marring its ornamental carvings, but had grayed and splintered for lack of oil.
 The sole street-level shutters were shut behind rusted bars whose upper screws were pulling loose from the masonry, and those ajar on the third floor might have been so from disuse as easily as use.
 It was, nevertheless, a building that seemed by light of day more dilapidated than haunted.